-Re: FEE Comments on EFRAG's Draft Comment Letter on IASB Exposure Draft Hedge Accounting
+Re: FEE Comments on the IASB Exposure Draft Hedge Accounting

-- (1) FEE (the Federation of European Accountants) is pleased to provide you with its comments on the EFRAG Draft Comment Letter on the IASB Exposure Draft Hedge Accounting (the "ED"). - (2) Overall, in line with EFRAG, we believe that the ED provides a number of improvements that should make hedge accounting more "accessible" and we welcome the idea of the proposed objective of hedge accounting to move towards closer alignment with risk management activities.
+- (1) FEE (the Federation of European Accountants) is pleased to comment on the IASB Exposure Draft Hedge Accounting (the "ED"). - (2) As a founding organisation of EFRAG, we have also contributed to the EFRAG consultation process by submitting on 4 March 2011 the FEE comments on EFRAG's Draft Comment Letter issued on 18 January 2011.
+EFRAG has not yet issued its final comment letter.
+We have considered their Draft Comment Letter in our response. - (3) Overall we believe that the ED provides a number of improvements that should make hedge accounting more "accessible" and we welcome the idea of the proposed objective of hedge accounting to move towards closer alignment with risk management activities.
 Saying that, given the variety of hedging and risk management practices, we consider it necessary that the IASB strikes the right balance between closer alignment with common hedging practices and clear principles ensuring consistency, faithful representation and measurement of real effectiveness.
-As proposed in paragraph 5 below, if there are significant differences between risk management and hedge accounting, these should be disclosed.
-The establishment of clear principles in the body of the standard would ensure proper application and would mean that there is no need for specifying rules dictating which hedging practices should or should not be allowed. - (3) In general, we agree with EFRAG that the proposals of the ED remove a number of rule-based restrictions to hedge accounting in IAS 39 Financial Instruments: improvements relating to assessing hedge effectiveness, the possibility to designate derivatives, risk components and net positions as hedged items, and the possibility to apply hedge accounting to components of non-financial items.
+As proposed in paragraph 6 below, if there are significant differences between risk management and hedge accounting, these should be disclosed.
+The establishment of clear principles in the body of the standard would ensure proper application and would mean that there is no need for specifying rules dictating which hedging practices should or should not be allowed. - (4) In general, we agree that the ED removes a number of rule-based restrictions to hedge accounting in IAS 39 Financial Instruments: improvements relating to assessing hedge effectiveness, the possibility to designate derivatives, risk components and net positions as hedged items, and the possibility to apply hedge accounting to components of non-financial items.
 We agree that these proposals make the hedge accounting model more flexible, and will help increase the appropriate use of hedge accounting.

-- (4) EFRAG notes that although the proposals have introduced new complexities, particularly in the rebalancing of hedge relationships and the treatment of the time value of options (acknowledging that economic hedging and risk management activities are not straightforward and reporting for these activities has an inherent level of complexity), the benefits of these approaches outweigh the cost and complexity.
-We consider it merits exploring whether complexity can be further reduced, e.g. by optional application of the more complex proposals. - (5) Some activities undertaken in the context of risk management would never meet the proposed hedge accounting requirements although they mitigate risk or the reporting entity might elect not to apply hedge accounting.
+- (5) We consider desirable to explore whether complexity can be further reduced, e.g. by optional application of the more complex proposals. - (6) Some activities undertaken in the context of risk management would never meet the proposed hedge accounting requirements although they mitigate risk or the reporting entity might elect not to apply hedge accounting.
 Accordingly, in our opinion, where relevant and material, the differences between risk management practices and hedge accounting should be subject to disclosure as such information is helpful and valuable to the users of the financial statements.
-On the other hand, we support a reasonable reduction of the proposed disclosures suggested in the ED as we detail in our response to Questions 1 and 13 in the Appendix to this letter. - (6) We believe that there are still some areas where further clarification is needed and there are elements of the ED that might be subject to further improvement.
-We present a summary of our concerns below (we have included also where relevant our comments on the concerns raised by EFRAG in their draft covering letter).
+On the other hand, we support a reasonable reduction of the proposed disclosures suggested in the ED as we detail in our response to Questions 1 and 13 in the Appendix to this letter. - (7) We believe that there are still some areas where further clarification is needed and there are elements of the ED that might be subject to further improvement.
+We present a summary of our concerns below.